Reading 2101: Excursion service

+In 1975, the United States was preparing for its Bicentennial celebrations, and plans were underway to operate the American Freedom Train, which would travel across the country and stop at major cities.
+Led by Ross Rowland, a nationwide search was carried out to search for locomotives to restore and use to pull the train.
+Southern Pacific 4449 had been selected as the primary locomotive for the train, but clearances prohibited it from travelling within the northeastern portion of the U.S. Ross Rowland subsequently purchased Nos.
+2101 and 2100 to pull the train in the northeast, and No. 2101 was selected to be restored, while No. 2100 was used for spare parts.
+No. 2101 was restored to operating condition in only thirty days by March 28, 1975, and it was repainted as American Freedom Train No. 1.
 No. 2101 pulled the eastern section of the trip before giving it to No. 4449 in Chicago for the western section.
 On the return trip east, No. 2101 again took charge of the train at Birmingham, Alabama, and it pulled the train through New England, before it was transferred back to No. 4449 at Washington, D.C..

 In 1977, following the end of the Bicentennial celebrations, No. 2101 was repainted into a bright yellow-and-orange livery and pulled many excursions arranged by Ross Rowland on the Chessie System as the "Chessie Steam Special" to celebrate the 150th anniversary of the Baltimore and Ohio Railroad.
 On March 6, 1979, No. 2101 was damaged in a roundhouse fire in Russell, Kentucky, which was caused by faulty electricity.
 While most of the damage was cosmetic, the T-1 was damaged to such an extent that it would require a complete overhaul before returning to service.